LEGENDARY, RESTORATIVE WATERS

 - In keeping with the traditions of the mineral springs and the nature of a healing retreat, we do not provide phones within our rooms.

 - Rooms within our historic hotel do not have TVs

 - We suggest that you make reservations for spa treatments and the private outdoor pools before you arrive

 - In order to protect the integrity of these sacred waters, we ask that all guests shower with soap to remove any oils and lotions from their skin, especially after spa treatments and before entering the pools.
 The only exception is the use of natural, oil-free sunscreen.

 - Springs entry for day guests includes the use of one towel.
-Additional towels can be rented for $2 per towel.
+Guests can now exchange their used towels for a dry towel at one of the spa attendant posts located at the Main bathhouse and Historic bathhouse.
 Thank you for helping us with our ongoing commitment to the environment and the sustainable use of water and energy.

 - All guests who purchase a spa treatment (with the exception of the Ojo Caliente signature Milagro Relaxation Wrap and Ojo private indoor soaking tub) will receive a complimentary robe, locker with lock and one large bath sheet/towel for use during their stay.

 - We recommend that day guests bring a robe, flip flops, towels and water bottle.